LilyBennu/Capstone-CrystalCollector/PrePlanning/backEndToDo.md

 *domain testing is usually nicer to me than data testing , so hopefully this goes way smooth*

+- finish appUser Tests for *domain and data*

 - make testing classes for models
 - think up and write test methods for each class
 - test them